fede183/notes/NotesAWS.md

 The global footprint of the AWS Cloud enables you to deploy applications to customers around the world quickly, while providing them with low latency.
 This means that even if you are located in a different part of the world than your customers, customers are able to access your applications with minimal delays.

-## QA

-What is cloud computing?
-On-demand delivery of IT resources and applications through the internet with pay-as-you-go pricing.

-What is another name for on-premises deployment?
-Private cloud deployment.

-How does the scale of cloud computing help you to save costs?
-The aggregated cloud usage from a large number of customers results in lower pay-as-you-go prices.

 # EC2

 Provides secure, resizable compute capacity in the cloud as Amazon EC2 instances.